ibm-cloud-docs/openpages/iam_synch_users_groups.md

 The status of the corresponding user in {{site.data.keyword.openpages_short}} is set to **Inactive**.

-## In {{site.data.keyword.Bluemix_notm}}, removing a user from the list of users that can access the OpenPages instance
+## Removing a user from the list of users that can access the OpenPages instance
 {: #change10}

 ### Action in {{site.data.keyword.Bluemix_notm}}